brunogottschalk/ParkingSpotApp/README.md

 <h2>You can try the application using this link</h2>
 <a href="https://parking-spot-app-frontend.herokuapp.com">https://parking-spot-app-frontend.herokuapp.com</a>
 <p>WARNING: the application may have a delay at first, this is because the Heroku is been loading and deploying the application container</p>

+<h4>To complete the authentication you can use the user as username and 12345 as password, or create your own user profile clicking at SignUp</h4>
+<h4>Please do not insert any personal credentials or sensitive data</h4>